-When the temperature in September climbs above 90 degrees, it’s easy to find solace in thoughts of a much less humid — and much more spooky — season.
-Plus, planning your Halloween costume early is the logical thing to do, lest you miss your chance to buy just the right accessory, face paint, or pair of neon Rollerblades.
-So to help you get your get-up all squared away, we have once again created a list of the best pop-culture Halloween costumes (2023 edition) that you can easily create with stuff you already own and things you can quickly buy online.
+Planning your Halloween costume as early as possible is the logical thing to do, lest you miss your chance to buy just the right accessory, face paint, or pair of neon Rollerblades.
+But even if you’re the last-minute type, some of the cleverest costumes are the timely ones that you can easily create with stuff you already own and things you can quickly buy online.
+So to help you get your get-up all squared away, we have once again created a list of the best pop-culture Halloween costumes (2023 edition).
 Below you’ll find something for everybody, including instantly recognizable memes, dolls come to life, and real-life people fighting the good fight.

 Hailey Bieber and Justin Bieber at Rhode x Krispy Kreme